 We try to keep up on brand lines and trends, including internationally, for drinks other than beer and whisky.
-Cider is one, a drink we enjoy but very occasionally.
+Cider is one, a drink we enjoy occasionally.

-We have a fine selection of craft cider now in Ontario.
-I could get into ciders more, but after all there is only so much time and budget, not to mention the need to rein in alcohol to (what we consider) a reasonable limit.
+Ontario has a fine selection of craft cider these days.
+I could get into ciders more, but after all there is only so much time and budget, not to mention the need to rein in alcohol to a reasonable limit.

 I looked for an Aldi near Hammersmith/Shepherd’s Bush but couldn’t find one on my recent trip to London.
 I must have seen an ad in a newspaper or flyer, possibly on my earlier trip this year.

 It becomes second nature coming across new brands to check their origin – but I couldn’t find the answer for Taurus, and still can’t.
 The Aldi listings state that a blend of apples is used, which doesn’t say much.
 To be sure, the labels state “Made in Devon”, but this doesn’t mean the apples in the drink are grown there, necessarily.

 This list of Devon cider producers states that some use local Devon varieties, but clearly not all do, or for all the apples in the blends.

 Some listings and reviews describe the origin as “unknown”, or “provenance unknown“.
 The labels seem to have a styling reminiscent of Strongbow, so one wonders if that brand might supply juice or concentrate for fermentation in Devon into Taurus cider, partly anyway.

 Strongbow is produced by Bulmer, an old concern in Heredfordshire in west-central England, another cider region.
 Heineken has owned the company for some years now.
 Apparently most of the apples in Strongbow are sourced from local orchards.